 - b.
-Trucks whose overall width is less than 80 inches and GVWR is 10,000 pounds or less, manufactured after September 1, 1993, must be equipped with a highmounted stop lamp. - c.
+Trucks whose overall width is less than 80 inches and GVWR is 10,000 pounds or less, manufactured after September 1, 1993, must be equipped with a high-mounted stop lamp. - c.
 Trucks greater than 80 inches in overall width and 10,000 pounds GVWR do not require a high-mounted stop lamp. - d.
 A truck equipped with a camper shell at the time of the inspection that covers the center high-mounted stop lamp is acceptable. - e.
 A truck shell that was manufactured with a center high-mounted stop lamp is required to function if the truck is equipped with a high-mounted stop lamp. - f.
 Reject when:

 - i.
 A center high-mounted stop lamp is not present when required. - ii.
 A center high-mounted lamp fails to light. - iii.
 Any aftermarket tint has been applied over the center high-mounted stop lamp. - iv.
 LED lights have less than 50% of diodes illuminated. - v.
-Lens does not produce a steady burning red light. - Unless equipped with a continuously flashing light system which causes the stop lamp to pulse rapidly for no more than five seconds when the brake is applied and then converts to a continuous light as a normal stop lamp until the time that the brake is released. - 2.
-The rapid pulsing may not be repeated upon a subsequent application of the brakes for a lock-out time period of at least five seconds after the release of the brakes. - vi.
+Lens does not produce a steady burning red light. - 1.
+Unless equipped with a continuously flashing light system which causes the stop lamp to pulse rapidly for no more than five seconds when the brake is applied and then converts to a continuous light as a normal stop lamp until the time that the brake is released. - vi.
 Is painted. - vii.
 Has a cover that partially or entirely obstructs the original design of the light.